toliva/ConnectivityContent/apis/02-Product Management/03-Property-API-(Contact Expedia Group Before Adopting)/03-code-list.md

 | NUMBER_OF_BATHROOMS | No |  | Send VALUE |
 | OCCUPANCY | No |  | Send VALUE |

-<a name="/definitions/MandatoryFees"></a>
+<a name="/definitions/mandatory-fees"></a>
 ## Mandatory Fees
-The Fee codes/detail codes and values have been split into sub sections with names to faciliate discovery and understanding.
+The Fee codes/detail codes and values have been split into sub sections with names to facilitate discovery and understanding.
 Please note, these are fees collected at the time of Check-in (not at the time of Booking).
 For Fees Collected at Booking, please utilize Service Fees at the Rateplan Level (Refer Product API for details).

 | Code | Scope | Duration | Notes |
 | ---- | ----- | -------- | ----- |